 At the end of the project’s residential period, NEH Summer Scholars are expected to submit an online evaluation of the seminar or institute.

-Before you apply, please read the seminar description in this site’s “Seminar Overview” page, and the following Application Information and Instructions, courtesy of the NEH:
+Before you apply, please read the seminar description in this site’s “Program Overview” page, and the following Application Information and Instructions, courtesy of the NEH:

 - Compete the cover sheet online at: https://securegrants.neh.gov/education/participants/